-Prerequisite: Pass in BIOC1600 Perspective in Biochemistry
+Prerequisite: Pass in BIOC1600 Perspective in Biochemistry Assessment: 30% continuous assessment; 70% examination.

 BBMS2003 Human Genetics

 To present an extensive introduction to the principles of genetics, illustrate how they operate in humans with examples, and discuss the applications of these in medical and clinical genetics.
 Topics include the Mendel's laws of genetics, the basic patterns of Mendelian inheritance in humans, the construction and the analysis of a pedigree, single gene and polygenic inheritance, multifactorial traits and heritability, cytogenetics, karyotypes, structural changes in chromosomes, and non-Mendelian inheritance.
 Concepts of genetic variations in human populations and Hardy-Weinberg equilibrium will also be presented.